 Featured Group Activities

 I believe in the transformative power of integrative and experiential learning to make sociological concepts tangible and relevant to students' lives.
 I design interactive learning environments where theory comes alive through collaborative investigation and creative application.
-Below are select examples from two of my undergraduate courses.
+Below are select examples from three of my undergraduate courses.

 Sociology of Culture